 Lost but not least!
 Slick – Space Bass (WMOT/Fantasy)

 Opening Slick‘s eponymous debut-album, it sadly got somehow overshadowed.
 The main reason being that it got out at a period which most likely marked the peaktime of Disco.
-Therefore competing with countless releases by the likes of Michael Jackson, Ashford & Simpson or Sylvester to name a few!
+Therefore competing with countless releases by the likes of Michael Jackson, Chic, Ashford & Simpson or Sylvester to name a few!

 Missed it?
 Feel free to give it a listen (or even a few), and let us know how you feel…

 The late Brandi Wells formed Breeze along with Barbara Ingram, Carla Benson, Evette Benton and Doris James back in 1973.
 Together, they backed for acts such as Billy Paul, Fat Larry’s Band and Philly Cream (in other words, Ingram).
-They turned into Slick, recording in their own right on WMOT then Fantasy.
+They then turned into Slick, recording in their own right on WMOT then Fantasy.

 They released 2 albums, successively in 1979 and 1980.
 ‘Slick’ which marked their debut featured the singles ‘Space Bass’ and ‘Sexy Cream’.
 With the latter getting banned from radio airing in the UK.
 And both Ingram and FLB shared the production duties on this.